G-Schumacher44/analyst_resource_hub/README.md

 # 🗂️ Analyst Resource Hub: Reference Vault for Data Science & ML

 This is my personal knowledge vault — a curated and structured collection of checklists, decision frameworks, modeling guides, and reusable scripts developed while studying and building skills in data science, machine learning, and analytics workflows.

+Also published as a [MkDocs site](https://g-schumacher44.github.io/analyst_resource_hub/) for easy navigation and browsing.

 ## 🧩 TLDR;
 - Built originally in Obsidian, published here as both a **quick-access reference** and a **public portfolio artifact**